georgekimaru/TicTacToe-with-Comp-player/README.md

 # TicTacToe-with-Comp-player

-Create a tic-tac-toe game that is player vs computer
+This is a game that is player vs computer